-Although the proposal outlined in this proposal addresses certain aspects of the Final Rule listed above, the Committee does not expect impacts on the following aspects of the Final Rule:
+Although the outlined proposal addresses certain aspects of the Final Rule listed above, the Committee does not expect impacts on the following aspects of the Final Rule:

-- Is designed to avoid wasting organs14 - Promotes the efficient management of organ placement15 - Is not based on the candidate's place of residence or place of listing16 - Preserves the ability of a transplant program to decline an offer or not use the organ for a potential recipient,17 and it is specific to an organ type, in this case, lungs.18 bronchiolitis, and sarcoidosis will not treat any candidate less favorably, and therefore no transition procedures are recommended for these candidates.
-With the changes to which pulmonary fibrosis candidates will be affected by the coefficient adjustment to their LAS score, some of the candidates with these diagnoses may have a higher or lower LAS if these proposed policies are approved by the Board of Directors.20 However, the anticipated changes in any candidate's LAS as a result of the coefficient changes is small and the Committee chose not to have a transition period, but rather to apply the new coefficient for these candidates immediately upon implementation.
+- Is designed to avoid wasting organs14 - Promotes the efficient management of organ placement15 - Is not based on the candidate's place of residence or place of listing16

+The Final Rule also requires the OPTN to "consider whether to adopt transition procedures" whenever organ allocation policies are revised.17 The changes to BMI collection dates, obliterative and constrictive bronchiolitis, and sarcoidosis will not treat any candidate less favorably, and therefore no transition procedures are recommended for these candidates.
+With the changes to which pulmonary fibrosis candidates will be affected by the coefficient adjustment to their LAS score, some of the candidates with these diagnoses may have a higher or lower LAS if these proposed policies are approved.18 However, the anticipated changes in any candidate's LAS as a result of the coefficient changes is small and the Committee chose not to recommend a transition period, but rather to apply the new coefficient for these candidates immediately upon implementation.